CADLAB-io/CADLAB.io-swarm-stack/README.md

 ## Updating CADLAB

+**Important:** Please [make a backup](#backing-up-cadlab) before updating your CADLAB installation.
+It will help restore your data if the update process goes not according to plan.

 When a new release of CADLAB is available, you need to pull changes from this repository if you use git or download a new release from the Releases page to the `/var/cadlab` directory.

 Then perform the same `docker stack deploy` command we've already covered in the [Start CADLAB swarm](#start-cadlab-swarm) section.